jometzg/nodejs-appsvc-cosmosdb-bottleneck/README.md

 It uses the sample application and sample load test script in this repository as a starting point.

-The demonstration application is an web app hosted in Azure App Services with a Cosmos Database backend.
+The demonstration application is a web app hosted in Azure App Services with a Cosmos Database backend.

 The mission is to see if you can get **500 requests per second** from this application without spending more money than is necessary on the Azure resources.

-The final challenge is about adapting this to one of your own application or service.
+The final challenge is about adapting this to one of your own applications or services.